Introduction

 Conclusion

-For instance, common external SSD products in 2024 include:
+For example, the external SSD products commonly seen in the market in 2025 include:

 - ADATA SE900G